Fearless (President song)

 "Fearless" is the second single by the anonymous, masked English metal band President.
 It was released for digital streaming and download on 6 June 2025 via King of Terrors, accompanied by a music video.

 Background and release

 Following their debut single "In the Name of the Father" in May 2025, President announced "Fearless" would premiere on 5 June, although it was officially released worldwide on 6 June 2025.

 Composition and lyrics

-Revolver stated the song "follows the crunchy, anthemic, autotuned direction" of their first single.
+Revolver stated the song "follows the crunchy, anthemic, auto-tuned direction" of their first single.

 Music video

-The music video ends with the group's frontman removing his mask, in what Revolver describes as "a big reveal that some fans say must be a fakeout".
+The music video ends with the group's frontman removing his mask, in what Revolver describes as "a big reveal that some fans say must be a fake-out".

-Live performances
+Live performance

 "Fearless" was part of President’s live debut set at Download Festival on 15 June 2025.
+The song serves as the band’s opening track during their live performances, with the "Ike for President" jingle playing beforehand.

+The song was also included in the band's performance at Rockfield Studios.

+Appearances

+"Fearless" was featured as transition song on UFC 327.